bodo-ai/Bodo/docs/docs/installation_and_setup/index.md

 # Bodo Installation and Setup

-You can use Bodo through our managed cloud platform or on-Prem.
+We offer two options for installation and use of Bodo: the Bodo Platform (recommended), which is Bodo's proprietary cloud platform that is meticulously managed and consistently enhanced, or a local install for your on-premise needs.

 <div class="grid cards" markdown>